NatheSief/NateSief/README.md

   Tools :
   - Libft (The first project a 42 ; a library of basic functions in C. Updating it with everything usefull in my eyes)
-  - Vs-Code (I'll move on helix or vim in a few times)
+  - Vs-Code/Nvim (depending the mood and the project)
   - Github (Learning how to be efficient with Github, and how to use all the functionalities possible)

   Challenges of these projects :
   - Learn new notions in C, C++, Web, IT, ...
-  - Finish the CC in less than a year
+  - Finish the CC in less than two years
   - Use all my creativity in the projects that give me liberty in how much I can pimp things (see the 2d game)
   - Help others to go forward and share my knowledges
 ---